xiix0/scam/README.md

-Remark of Dr. Baldwin's concerning upstarts: We don't care to eat toadstools that think they are truffles.
+The human race has one really effective weapon, and that is laughter.
-		-- Mark Twain, "Pudd'nhead Wilson's Calendar"
+		-- Mark Twain